John Young Stratton

-The Rev. John Young Stratton (1829/30 – 30 March 1905) was an author, essayist, social reformer, campaigner against rural poverty, and Rector of Ditton, Kent for 48 years.
+John Young Stratton (1829/30 – 30 March 1905) was an author, essayist, social reformer, campaigner against rural poverty, and Rector of Ditton, Kent for 48 years.
 He is remembered mainly for his tireless campaigning to improve the lives of farm labourers and hop-pickers.

 Early life, education and family

 John Stratton was born in Boughton, Norfolk in late 1829 or very early in 1830.
 His father, William, was the parish curate and the family remained in Boughton until 1838 when William was appointed Vicar of Gressingham in Lancashire.

 Educated at Heversham Grammar School in Westmorland (now Cumbria) and Magdalene College, Cambridge, he graduated in 1853 and was ordained deacon the same year.
 Ordained priest in 1855, he was appointed Rector of Ditton in 1856.

-In 1870, John Stratton married Anne Louisa Taylor of Boughton Monchelsea Place.
+In 1870, Stratton married Anne Louisa Taylor of Boughton Monchelsea Place.
 Their marriage produced six children.

-In his personal financial affairs, he was shrewd.
 In 1876, he purchased the Ditton Place estate from Septimus Maitland, renting out the mansion and farmland, and selling off plots of land for development.

 Rural poverty

-Raised in a rural parish, John Stratton was no stranger to the poverty of farm labourers.
-While no firebrand, his early writing nevertheless reveals a mind bristling with ideas on reform.
-Now the incumbent of a parish dominated by agriculture, he found himself well-placed to apply his abundant energy to the issue.

 Stratton dismissed the accepted practice of dealing with rural poverty through the perpetual giving of poor relief, which provided only short term relief of its symptoms.
 Instead, he believed the underlying disease of poverty could be cured through encouraging and facilitating self-help and self-improvement.
-In 1864, he consolidated his ideas into a lengthy article, The Life of a Farm Labourer, published in The Cornhill Magazine.
+In 1864, he consolidated his ideas into a lengthy article, "The Life of a Farm Labourer", published in The Cornhill Magazine.

-Central to his self-help philosophy was the creation of large, trustworthy and well-managed friendly societies.
-He was confident that once the reliability of such societies was demonstrated to labourers, large numbers would be encouraged to join and contribute, to all members' mutual benefit.
-Stratton realised that scale was key to a friendly society's success and in a pamphlet published in 1868, he advocated for a national insurance scheme administered through the Post Office.
-His proposals closely mirror the modern welfare state in the United Kingdom, although it was to be a further 43 years before the passing of the first National Insurance Act.

-His ambition to broadcast his message to farmers and landowners nationwide received a boost in 1870, when the Journal of the Royal Agricultural Society of England published his essay, Farm Labourers, their Friendly Societies, and the Poor Law.
+Stratton's ambition to broadcast his message to farmers and landowners nationwide received a boost in 1870, when the Journal of the Royal Agricultural Society of England published his essay, "Farm Labourers, their Friendly Societies, and the Poor Law".

-Practising what he preached, John Stratton was involved in the management of the Kent Friendly Society for 25 years, initially as joint honorary secretary and then as president.